ttu/ttu.github.io/_posts/2017-7-20-aspnet-core-performance-tests-wrk.md

 netcoreapp2.0|29119.66
 netcoreapp1.1|no difference

-## Execute benchmark for POST request with payload
+## Execute Benchmark for POST Request with Payload

 More complex benchamrks need to be defined with _lua_-scripts.
 Check a short example how to execute POST request benchmark from the [.NET Fake JSON Server's documentation](https://github.com/ttu/dotnet-fake-json-server/blob/master/docs/BenchmarkWrk.md).